Bastich-666/Multi-Joy/README.md

 extortionate prices for other adapters on eBay etc. All in this project cost me less than £5 and a couple of hours soldering and coding.

-This sketch requires an additional; library which was produced by Matthew Heironimus, his most excellent library can be downloaded from: https://github.com/MHeironimus/ArduinoJoystickLibrary
+This sketch requires an additional library which was produced by Matthew Heironimus, his most excellent library can be downloaded from: https://github.com/MHeironimus/ArduinoJoystickLibrary

 Hope this helps other people  get their retro joystick working on modern systems :)